tommyettinger/jdkgdxds/README.md

 ```
 You can use `implementation` instead of `api` if you don't use the `java-library` plugin.
 It does not need any additional repository to be specified in most cases; if it can't be found, you may need the repository
 `mavenCentral()` or to remove the `mavenLocal()` repo.
-Jdkgdxds has dependencies on
+Jdkgdxds has dependencies (which, on platforms other than GWT,
+are downloaded automatically by Gradle, Maven, or most other common JVM build tools) on
-[digital](https://github.com/tommyettinger/digital)(which provides common math code meant for use by multiple projects)
+[digital](https://github.com/tommyettinger/digital), which provides common math code meant for use by multiple projects,
-and [funderby](https://github.com/tommyettinger/funderby) (Java 8 functional interfaces for primitive types).
-The
+and [funderby](https://github.com/tommyettinger/funderby), which has Java 8 functional interfaces for primitive types.
-version for the `digital` dependency is 0.9.4 (you can specify it manually with the core dependency
+The version for the `digital` dependency is 0.9.4 (you can specify it manually with the core dependency
 `api "com.github.tommyettinger:digital:0.9.4"`).
 Funderby has only changed a bit since its initial release, and is on version
 0.1.2 (you can specify it manually with `implementation "com.github.tommyettinger:funderby:0.1.2"`).